 Band 20: greater than 191g/km - 41% of OMSP

-All of that was, of course, in place before the 1st of January, the date on which the UK actually, finally, came to the end of its transition period and, for good or ill, left the EU in full.
-With that being the case, the UK is now, for the first time since 1974, a 'Third Country' when it comes to dealing with imports, and that will change - in a fairly major way - how much it costs to import a car from the UK to Ireland.
+All of that was in place before January 1, 2023, the date on which the UK actually, finally, came to the end of its transition period and, for good or ill, left the EU in full.
+With that being the case, the UK is now, for the first time since 1974, a 'Third Country' when it comes to dealing with imports, and that has changed - in a fairly major way - how much it costs to import a car from the UK to Ireland.

 There are now three new steps in the import process.
-Before you even bring your imported car into the State, you'll have to fill out a Customs Declaration Form (you can find it here).
-That done, you can then arrange for the carriage of your car from the UK to Ireland, and book your VRT inspection at your nearest NCT centre (as before, you have a week from the date of arrival to make that booking, and 30 days from the date of arrival to complete the process, although there may be some COVID-related leniency in that right now).
+Before you even bring your imported car into the State, you'll have to fill out a Customs Declaration Form.
+That done, you can then arrange for the carriage of your car from the UK to Ireland, and book your VRT inspection at your nearest NCT centre (as before, you have a week from the date of arrival to make that booking, and 30 days from the date of arrival to complete the process, although there may be some leniency in that right now given the delays getting appointments at NCT centres in recent years).

-The first new charge is a ten per cent import duty (sometimes called customs duty).
+The first is a ten per cent import duty (sometimes called customs duty).
 That's calculated on the price you paid for the car, plus the costs of bringing it into the country.

 The second, much bigger charge, is VAT.
 Previously, you only paid VAT on new cars, or cars that were less than six months old, or had fewer than 6,000km on the clock.
-Now, if you're importing from Great Britain (and that's a distinction we'll come back to in a minute) you pay 21 per cent VAT (rising to 23 per cent when the current VAT reduction period runs out) on ALL imported cars, regardless of age or mileage.
+Now, if you're importing from Great Britain (and that's a distinction we'll come back to in a minute) you pay 23 per cent on ALL imported cars, regardless of age or mileage.

 Import duty will also apply to cars built in the EU, but sold in the first instance into the UK, unless that car has 55 per cent of its value originating in the UK (which is unlikely).

-The major exception is if you're importing a car from Northern Ireland.
-Do that and you avoid the ten per cent import duty altogether, and the VAT payment reverts to the old system - you'll only pay it on new or nearly new cars.
-Mind you, Revenue is already warning that it will be carefully examining the paper trail for each car imported from Northern Ireland to make sure that it was actually originally sold there, rather than just sent there to avoid the taxes.
+Initially, there was a major exception - if you were importing a car from Northern Ireland.
+At first, that allowed you to avoid the ten per cent import duty altogether, and the VAT payment reverted to the old system - you'd only pay it on new or nearly new cars.

 How Much VRT is Paid in Ireland?